asouther4/vax_urban_density/README.md

 ### It's Worth a Shot: Urban Density, Endogenous Vaccination Decisions, and Dynamics of Infectious Disease

-This repository contains replication code for the above-titled working paper by Tassier, Chang, and Souther.
+This repository contains replication code for the above-titled working paper by [Troy Tassier](https://sites.google.com/site/troytassier/home),  [Myong-Hun Chang](https://academic.csuohio.edu/changm/), and Andrew Souther.
 You can find a draft of the paper [here](densityVax.pdf).

-For previous work by [Myong-Hun Chang](https://academic.csuohio.edu/changm/) and [Troy Tassier](https://sites.google.com/site/troytassier/home) on agent-based models of vaccine coverage, [see here](https://link.springer.com/article/10.1007/s10614-019-09918-7).
+For previous work by Chang and Tassier on agent-based models of vaccine coverage, [see here](https://link.springer.com/article/10.1007/s10614-019-09918-7).

 ### Repo Structure

-This repository has three directories:
+This repository has four directories:

 - `data_analysis`
 - `deprecated`